 Incidentally I read about another story as to why people take thread by Henry W. Cave in his book Golden Tips.
-He said how Tamil pilgrims carry cotton thread as there is a legend about how a Tamil king of ancient times shot a deer on his way to Adam’s Peek and the blood of the deer stained all the way to Oosamalle where the king saw a swamy sewing up a wound and thought he had accidentally shot the swamy and not the deer.
+He said how Tamil pilgrims carry cotton thread as there is a legend about how a Tamil king of ancient times shot a deer on his way to Adam’s Peak and the blood of the deer stained all the way to Oosamalle where the king saw a swamy sewing up a wound and thought he had accidentally shot the swamy and not the deer.
 And so he instructed all to carry some cotton in order for the swamy to bind up his wound.

 It’s interesting how different communities build their own stories around their beliefs.